Our Camino Frances tours run from the start of March to the end of October, meaning that you get the very best of the weather on the Camino!

 The cold from February tends to feed into March.
 The months of April and May can bring erratic weather behaviour.

-When our Product Team walked the Camino in May 2017, they started off in snow and walked into glorious sunshine – all in one day!
+When our Product Team walked the Camino in May 2017, starting in the hills of O Cebreiro, they started off in snow and walked into glorious sunshine – all in one day!

 The weather on the Camino in spring brings life to the trail, with vegetation beginning their bloom and the birds in full song.